-Step 1: Finalize your Vue.js project
+Step 1: Set up your Vue.js project

-Step 2: Sign up for Progressier
+Step 2: Set up your Progressier account

 Create your Progressier account .
 Progressier comes with a 14-day free trial that allows you to integrate it into your Vue.js app risk-free.
 You only enter your payment information once everything is working to your liking.

-Step 3: Make your Vue.js project a PWA
+Step 3: Generate your Vue.js PWA

-Step 4: Finish your installation
+Step 4: Finalize your onboarding process

-Step 6: Send a test notification
+Step 6: Send a test push notification

 Go to our Push Composer (login required) to compose your first push notification.
 By default, it will be sent to all your subscribers, but you can target a specific group of users in the Recipients section of the Targeting tab.